 There are benefits and drawbacks to all scenarios.
 Nothing will be close to perfect.

 There is also Asia and Africa which are farther away.
 There are middle-eastern and north African lands where rudimentary Arabic would enhance interactions.
 In Morocco and Tunisia they speak both French and Arabic.
 If a person knows some Spanish and English, a bit of French could be quickly attainable.
-Fun.
+What fun.

 Almost bordering Morocco, Iberia would be enticing.
 Turkey and Russia could be super-interesting and very affordable at the moment.